HackTestes/MemoryScanner/docs/ALGORITHM.md

                                         |
 ```

-2. Each thread will now iterate each byte in their respective private space and check if a match was found
+2. Each thread will now iterate on each byte in their respective private space and check if a match was found
 ```
  Thread 0                        ends      Thread 1                       ends
 starts here                      here     starts here                     here